itris/maneki-neko/README.md

 - [Category Thumbnails](https://github.com/falconmedia/m2-categorythumbs) — Show Category images as Thumbnails in frontend.
 Widget for homepage included.
 - [Defer Javascripts module for Magento 2](https://github.com/fballiano/magento2-defer-javascripts) — If you have a different version of Magento and the module is working please drop me a line so I can update this compatibility list.
 - [WeareJH/m2-dev-tools](https://github.com/magento/m2-devtools) / [WeareJH/m2-module-jh-block-logger](https://github.com/WeareJH/m2-module-jh-block-logger) — Chrome Extension for Magento 2 Frontend.
+- [Smile ElasticSuite](https://github.com/Smile-SA/elasticsuite) — Merchandising and search engine built on ElasticSearch.
+- [Reusable modal component](https://github.com/fisheyehq/module-modal) — A Magento 2 module that adds a reusable modal component that can be configured using layout XML arguments.
+- [Lazy loading](https://github.com/fisheyehq/module-lazyload) — A Magento 2 module that adds support for lazy loading of images.
+- [Ask Questions](https://github.com/ibiztech/ask-questions-m2) — Addon for Magento 2, Which enables users to ask questions about any product.
+- [Hoverslider](https://github.com/ronak2ram/magento2-hoverslider) — Magento2 Product list page on image hover on slider.
+This extension working for 2.2.x and 2.3.x.
+- [Easy Template Path Hints](https://github.com/MagePsycho/magento2-easy-template-path-hints) — Magento 2 Easy Template Path Hints is used to enable the template path hints on the fly just by using query strings.